Like many other forms of cancer, prostate cancer can be successfully treated when – and this is key – it is caught early.

 If you or a loved one suffered severe injury or death due to a delayed or missed diagnosis of prostate cancer, you should contact a prostate cancer attorney for a free evaluation of your case.

-Kline & Specter, with 60 attorneys, five of whom are also highly skilled doctors, has the expertise to handle your prostate cancer case.
+Kline & Specter, with more than 50 attorneys, five of whom are also highly skilled doctors, has the expertise to handle your prostate cancer case.
 Call 800-243-1100 or contact a prostate cancer lawyer today.
 An evaluation of your case will be conducted for free.

 The firm is currently handling several prostate cancer cases.
 In one case, the patient’s blood test showed a high level of PSA that was missed by his physicians, resulting in the delay in diagnosis of his prostate cancer until several years later.
 In another case, a patient who had already been treated for prostate cancer had a recurrence of the cancer that should have been diagnosed and treated at an early stage based on his rising PSA, but was missed until it was too late, resulting in his death.